 Amplifier installation guide

-How to install an amp in your car
+A step-by-step guide for installing an amp in your car

 The Crutchfield writing team is a group of full-time, in-house copywriters who share a passion for consumer electronics.
 In addition to creating the articles and videos you find in the Research area of the Crutchfield website, these hard-working and talented people write the informational copy for the products on our website and in the Crutchfield catalog.
 Our writers constantly research the latest products, technologies, and industry trends, so that we can bring you the most helpful information possible.